-Amargosa – First called Johnnie Station, this was once an important stop on the Las Vegas & Tonopah Railroad, originally established as a temporary site while tracks were being laid westward toward Rhyolite and Beatty.
+Amargosa – First called Johnnie Station, this was once an important stop on the Las Vegas & Tonopah Railroad, established initially as a temporary site.
+At the same time, tracks were being laid westward toward Rhyolite and Beatty.
 However, it became a permanent station when strikes were made at Johnnie.
 When a post office was opened in December 1901, the name was changed to Amargosa, meaning “bitter water” in Spanish, because a recent well dug in the area had brought up nothing but brackish water.
-The post office was short-lived however and closed just a year later.
-Another opened three miles west of Rhyolite in 1904 which then serviced the Amargosa community.
+However, the post office was short-lived and closed just a year later.
+Another opened three miles west of Rhyolite in 1904, then servicing the Amargosa community.
 By then, the tiny settlement had begun to boast a few businesses, including a store, hotel, restaurant, and a blacksmith shop.

-However, when the mines at Johnnie began to produced again, people soon came back.
-In 1914 it supported about 25 people, but three years later it was completely abandoned.
-The only remnant of Amargosa is the large concrete foundation of the old station and it is difficult to find.
-The old townsite is located about 16.5 miles east of Amargosa Valley on the north side of US 95.
+However, when the mines at Johnnie began to produce again, people soon returned.
+In 1914 it supported about 25 people, but it was completely abandoned three years later.
+The only remnant of Amargosa is the large concrete foundation of the old station, and it is difficult to find.
+The old townsite is located about 16.5 miles east of Amargosa Valley on the north side of U.S. 95.

-Unfortunately, when the mining towns which Beatty supported declined after the Panic of 1907, Beatty did as well.
+Unfortunately, when the mining towns Beatty supported declined after the Panic of 1907, Beatty did as well.
 The Beatty Bullfrog Miner went out of business in 1909.
-Residents then received their news from the nearby Rhyolite Herald, but, it too, went out of publication in 1912.
+Residents then received their news from the nearby Rhyolite Herald, but it, too, went out of publication in 1912.

-The Las Vegas and Tonopah Railroad ceased operations into Beatty in 1918.
-The Bullfrog & Goldfield Railroad followed suit a decade later in 1928.
+The Las Vegas and Tonopah Railroad ceased operations in Beatty in 1918.
+The Bullfrog & Goldfield Railroad followed suit a decade later, in 1928.
 However, the town still sported the Tonopah and Tidewater and continued to act as a railhead for the area.
-It too, would pull out of the small town in 1940.
-However, that same decade, Nellis Air Force Base and other federal installations contributed to the town’s economy, as did tourism from Death Valley National Park, and the rise of Las Vegas as an entertainment center.
+It, too, would pull out of the small town in 1940.
+However, that same decade, Nellis Air Force Base and other federal installations contributed to the town’s economy, as did tourism from Death Valley National Park and the rise of Las Vegas as an entertainment center.
 However, by 1950, it was only called home to 485 people.

 The Beatty area had no newspaper for decades until 1947, when the Beatty Bulletin, a supplement to the Goldfield News, began to be published.
 However, it would only last until 1956.

 When a new mine opened west of Beatty in 1988, the population briefly surged from about 1,000 to nearly 2,000 by the end of 1990.
-However, like the mines before it, this one also closed in 1998 and the population feel to its former level.
-Today, the small town is home to the Beatty Museum and Historical Society and to businesses catering to tourist travel.
+However, like the mines before it, this one also closed in 1998, and the population fell to its former level.
+Today, the small town is home to the Beatty Museum and Historical Society and businesses catering to tourist travel.

-Bonnie Claire– Also known by several other names including Clare, Clair, Thorp’s Wells, Thorp, Montana Station, Summerville and Gold Mountain, mining began in the area in the 1880’s and a small stamp mill was built at a site then known as Thorp’s Wells.
-Serving several mines located near Gold Mountain some six miles to the northwest.
-It operated into the early 1900’s when the Bonnie Claire Bullfrog Mining Company purchased it.
-A small camp formed and a stage line from Bullfrog to Goldfield ran through the camp, which was then called Thorp.
-Another small camp called Summerville also developed about a mile northwest, but it was short lived.
+Bonnie Claire– Also known by several other names, including Clare, Clair, Thorp’s Wells, Thorp, Montana Station, Summerville, and Gold Mountain, mining began in the area in the 1880s, and a small stamp mill was built at a site then known as Thorp’s Wells.
+Serving several mines near Gold Mountain, some six miles northwest.
+It operated into the early 1900s when the Bonnie Claire Bullfrog Mining Company purchased it.
+A small camp formed, and a stage line from Bullfrog to Goldfield ran through the camp, then called Thorp.
+Another small camp called Summerville also developed about a mile northwest but was short-lived.
 In 1904, the company built a larger mill called the Bonnie Claire, which treated ore from all over the district.
-A post office called Thorp was established in June, 1905.
+A post office called Thorp was established in June 1905.

-A number of properties began to produce on Gold Mountain and the Bonnie Claire Bullfrog Mining company built a 20-stamp mill at about which time the community peaked with a population of about 100 people.
-However, the Panic of 1907 scared investors, which caused a suspension in mining operations and dashed the dreams to town promoters.
-The town limped along with a few residents, but continued only because the railroad passed through the small community.
+Several properties began to produce on Gold Mountain, and the Bonnie Claire Bullfrog Mining company built a 20-stamp mill at about when the community peaked with a population of about 100 people.
+However, the Panic of 1907 scared investors, which caused a suspension of mining operations and dashed the dreams of town promoters.
+The town limped along with a few residents but continued only because the railroad passed through the small community.

 In 1925, the town was boosted by the building of Scotty’s Castle, a fantasy house in the green oasis of Grapevine Canyon some 20 miles to the southwest.
 For the next three years, nearly all the items required in the difficult construction of the elaborate castle arrived at the Bonnie Claire station over the Tonopah & Tidewater Railroad.
-From there, the supplies were hauled by mule-drawn wagons and four-wheel drive trucks to the site.
+From there, the supplies were hauled to the site by mule-drawn wagons and four-wheel drive trucks.

-The elaborate mansion was never finished and in 1928, when the railroad pulled out of Bonnie Claire, the town quickly died.
-Its post office closed and the railroad tracks removed in 1931.
-Later, the area was revived by the Lippincott Smelter which processed lead ore from the Lippincott Mine from 1935-1953.
+The elaborate mansion was never finished, and in 1928, when the railroad pulled out of Bonnie Claire, the town quickly died.
+Its post office closed, and the railroad tracks were removed in 1931.
+Later, the area was revived by the Lippincott Smelter, which processed lead ore from the Lippincott Mine from 1935-1953.